shygy/terminal_games/README.md

 - Use `quick:` commands for faster betting (e.g., `quick:red 50`)
 - Type `his` or `history` to view your spin history and statistics

-### Blackjack
-- Classic card game where you aim to get as close to 21 as possible without going over
-- Place bets with your Rocks (a very valuable currency)
-- You start with 100 Rocks
-- Blackjack (an Ace and a 10-value card) pays 3:2
-- Win by beating the dealer's hand without busting

 ### MasterMind
 - Logic game where you try to guess a secret code of digits (0-9)
 - Choose your code length from 1 to 10 digits (enter 0 for 10 digits)